verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Past behaviour is the best predictor for future performance.
 - [ ] When all the facts fall short of believability, fantasy feels reassuringly solid.
 - [ ] Whom the gods wish to destroy they first make mad.
+- [ ] I'm so embarrassed, I wish everybody else was dead.
+- [ ] The spirit is willing but the flesh is spongy and bruised.
+- [ ] You raised my hopes and dashed them quite perfectly sir.